astro-group-bristol/Gradus.jl/docs/src/overview/examples.md

 ## Event horizons and naked singularities

-Here is an example of how to use [`Gradus.event_horizon`](@ref) to plot the shape of an event horizon in two dimensions.
+Here is an example of how to use [`eventhorizon`](@ref) to plot the shape of an event horizon in two dimensions.
 In the case of a naked singularity, as with the certain parameters combinations in the [`JohannsenPsaltisAD`](@ref) metric, we see a disconnected region in the plot.

 ```@example env
 using Gradus
 using Plots

 function draw_horizon(p, m)
-    rs, θs = Gradus.event_horizon(m, resolution = 200)
+    rs, θs = eventhorizon(m, resolution = 200)
     radius = rs

     x = @. radius * sin(θs)